kadiks/my_life_in_tech/server/README.md

 # Quick start user guide for the API

-Add .env with PORT and DBUSER, DBPSWD, DBNAME, DBNAME_DEV
+- Add .env with PORT and DBUSER, DBPSWD, DBNAME, DBNAME_DEV
   - `PORT` is the HTTP port for the server.
   - `DBUSER` is the db username
   - `DBPSWD` is the db user password
   - `DBNAME` is the name of the database.
   - `DBNAME_DEV` is the name of the dev database.
 - run nodemon
-  - lalala
-  - troll farceur
-- Et l'autre truc
-  - wouaf
-  - ploum ploum ploum
-  - zog zog

 ## The routes are as follows